-a) No bodywork which is visible from beneath the car and which lies between 175mm in front of the rear wheel centre line and a point 350mm rearward of the rear wheel centre line may be more than 175mm above the reference plane.
+a) No bodywork which is visible from beneath the car and which lies between 175mm forward of the rear wheel centre line and 350mm rearward of the rear wheel centre line may be more than 175mm above the reference plane.

-Additionally, any bodywork in this area must produce uniform, solid, hard, continuous (no fully enclosed holes), rigid (no degree of freedom in relation to the body/chassis unit), impervious surfaces under all circumstances).
+Additionally, any bodywork in this area must produce uniform, solid, hard, continuous (no fully enclosed holes), rigid (no degree of freedom in relation to the unit comprising the survival cell/power unit/gearbox), impervious surfaces under all circumstances.

-b) All sprung parts of the car situated behind a line 175mm in front of the rear wheel centre line, which are visible from underneath and are more than 250mm from the car centre line, must be at least 50mm above the reference plane.
+b) All sprung parts of the car situated behind a line 175mm in front of the rear wheel centre line, which are visible from underneath and are more than 250mm from the car centre plane, must be at least 50mm above the reference plane.